hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 embracing Christianity and he is very eager to see you.
 We shall, therefore, once go to see him."
 My brother, however, wishing to execute his design without letting his own face be seen by Velankar's friends, used to put off his compliance with the said proposal by promising to go (to Dr.
 Mackichan) on some future day.

-As the matter was thus 996progressing we fixed a day, viz., Gokul Ashtami, for executing our design without failure.
+As the matter was thus
+progressing we fixed a day, viz., Gokul Ashtami, for executing our design without failure.
 On that day we were to make Velankar undergo a slight expiation for his act (of becoming a convert).
 He had given us two books for reading, viz., copies of " An Indian Youth" and the New Testament.
 It was decided that the third man (i.e. myself) should also go to Velankar's house on the Gokul